kylebebak/questionnaire/README.md

 ![License](https://camo.githubusercontent.com/890acbdcb87868b382af9a4b1fac507b9659d9bf/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f6c6963656e73652d4d49542d626c75652e737667)

-__questionnaire__ is a mini-DSL for writing command line questionnaires!
+__questionnaire__ is a mini-DSL for writing command line questionnaires.
 It prompts a user to answer a series of questions and returns the answers.

 __questionnaire__ is simple and powerful.
 Some features:

-- Prints answers as JSON (or as plain text) to stdout
+- Print answers as JSON (or as plain text) to stdout
-  + Pipe questionnaire answers to other programs and parse them easily
+  + Pipe answers to other programs and parse them easily
 - Allows users to go back and reanswer questions
+- Run entire questionnaire, or ask questions one at a time
+  + Modify questionnaire as it's being run
 - Supports conditional questions (questions can depend on previous answers)
 - Supports the following types of questions: raw input, choose one, choose many
 - No mandatory coupling between question presentation and answer values